jeannie2/nyc-graffiti/README.md

 # NYC Graffiti

 A simple project displaying graffiti in NYC.
-Users can view the map, upload images for each marker and add new data points to the map.
+Users can view map, upload images for each marker and add new data points to the map.

 ## Technologies